More information

 © CRTD

 The neocortex is considered to be the seat of higher cognitive functions in humans.
 During its evolution, most notably in humans, the neocortex has undergone considerable expansion, which is reflected by an increase in the number of neurons.
 Neocortical neurons are generated during development by neural stem and progenitor cells.
-Epigenetic mechanisms play a pivotal role in orchestrating the behavior of stem cells during development.
-We are interested in the mechanisms that regulate gene expression in neural stem cells, which have implications for our understanding of neocortex development and evolution, neural stem cell regulation and neurodevelopmental diseases.
+Epigenetic mechanisms play a pivotal role in orchestrating the behaviour of stem cells during development.
+We are interested in the mechanisms that regulate gene expression in neural stem cells, which have implications for our understanding of neocortex development and evolution, neural stem cell regulation and neurodevelopmental disorders.

-Epigenetic regulation of neocortex development
+Epigenetic regulation of human neocortex development

-During the development of the mouse neocortex, stem and progenitor cells initially proliferate, then sequentially give rise to neurons destined to different cortical layers and finally switch to gliogenesis resulting in the generation of astrocytes and oligodendrocytes.
+During the development of the neocortex, stem and progenitor cells initially proliferate, then sequentially give rise to neurons destined to different cortical layers and finally switch to gliogenesis resulting in the generation of astrocytes and oligodendrocytes.
 Precise spatial and temporal regulation of neural progenitor differentiation is key for the proper formation of the complex structure of the neocortex.
 An impairment of the development of the brain, as observed in patients with neurodevelopmental disorders, is frequently linked to compromised intellectual abilities.

 Evolutionary expansion of the neocortex

 Interspecies differences in both neuron number and neocortex size are thought to arise from differences in the proliferative capacity and the abundance of neural progenitor subtypes.
-Specifically, one progenitor type, the basal radial glia, is particularly abundant in mammals with a large, folded neocortex and is characterized by extensive self-renewal and proliferative capacities.
-Transcriptome studies in different mammalian species have uncovered genes that are expressed in human basal radial glia, among which are human-specific genes that may have contributed to neocortex expansion during evolution (Florio et al., 2015; Florio et al., 2018; Kalebic et al, 2018).
-However, the gene regulatory mechanisms that orchestrate specific gene expression programs from the genomic DNA in different neural progenitor cell types in different species remain poorly understood.
+Specifically, basal progenitors, such as basal radial glia, are particularly abundant in mammals with a large, folded neocortex and characterized by extensive self-renewal and proliferative capacities.
+Transcriptome studies in different mammalian species have uncovered genes that are expressed in human basal radial glia, among which are the human-specific genes ARHGAP11B and NOTCH2NL that may have contributed to neocortex expansion during evolution (Florio et al., 2015; Florio et al., 2018).
+Moreover, we found that the growth factor EPIREGULIN is differentially expressed between species and may have contributed to neocortex expansion in primates by providing a tuneable pro-proliferative signal to basal progenitor cells in the subventricular zone progenitor niche (Cubillos et al, 2024).

+The gene regulatory mechanisms that orchestrate specific gene expression programs from the genomic DNA in different neural progenitor cell types in different species remain poorly understood.
 Gene transcription is initiated at promoter sequences immediately upstream of a gene, but differential gene expression in specific cell types is controlled by often distally located regulatory elements.
 This complex regulatory landscape allows cells to respond to developmental and environmental stimuli.
-Interestingly, genome-wide association studies have uncovered that more than 90% of disease-associated variants lie in non-coding DNA, suggesting that dysregulation of gene expression contributes to disease (Krijger and de Laat, 2016).
-We are studying gene regulation using in vivo models and in vitro human iPCS-derived 3D brain organoids.
+We are studying gene regulation using in vivo models and in vitro human iPCS-derived 3D brain organoids (Schütze et al, 2022).
 Our work aims to provide new insights into gene regulatory mechanisms with implications for neocortex evolution as well as neuropathologies.

-Mareike Albert Research: figure
+Mareike Albert Research: Figure

 Future Projects and Goals